 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Hawaii Mortgage Servicer Bond?

 Surety companies will run a credit check on the owners of the mortgage servicing company to determine eligibility and pricing for the Hawaii Mortgage Servicer bond.
 Owner’s with excellent credit and work experience can expect to receive the best rates.
 Owners with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the owner’s credit.

 How Much Does the Hawaii Mortgage Servicer Bond Cost?

-The Hawaii Mortgage Servicer surety bond can cost anywhere between $750 to $5,000 per year.
+The Hawaii Mortgage Servicer surety bond can cost anywhere between $750 to $5,000 per year or $75 to $500 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Mortgage Servicer Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|